jetmartin/dev_tools/docs/git/git-branches.md

 git merge --no-commit my-feature-branch
 ```

+Another commmand con generate a merge, the `pull` command.
+Effectively, if anoter person has pushed code to the origin, when you will pull the branch, a merge will be managed by GIT.
+Thats why before any `push`, prefer to alwais make a `pull` to manage the merge if needed (otherwise, git will ask you to do so)

+### advance merge strategy/options

 > In case you'r having lots of conflicts and you'r sure how to manage them you can use advance merge strategy/options.

 Advance merge to avoid conflicts if you want to force your mofificaton to apply in case of conflict.